ridingwolf/tostring-builder/README.md

 The most basic form of this library is to simply call it passing in the strings to concatenate.

-By default it will concatenate them with a `, ` between them.
+By default it will concatenate them with a `, ` &nbsp;between them.

 ```csharp
 public class Test